 A blog post usually does better when there are images included in the content.
-And, if you use Pinterest or Facebook, using great images is even more important for marketing.
-But, you can’t just use any image you find online and add it to your blog post.
-You need to know that you have the rights to use it.
+And, if you use Pinterest or Facebook, using captivating photos is even more critical for marketing.
+But, you can’t just use any run a Google search for an image you and add it to your blog post.
+You need to know that you have the right to use it.

 There are many free sites where you can get images to use.
 While using something free sounds like a great option, it may not necessarily be the best idea.
 Unfortunately, there are times where images are uploaded to free image sites without the photographer’s permission.
 If you use one of these on your site (even with attribution), you are liable.
 That photographer can sue you for illegally using an image.

 Rather than buy them, it is better to purchase through a reputable website.
-You can use something like DepositPhotos.com, 123rf.com or Adobe.
-When you purchase through a reputable site, you have proof that you purchased the rights.
-If something comes up, you have proof to show where you found the image.
+You can use something like DepositPhotos.com, 123rf.com, or Adobe.
+When you buy through a reliable site, you have proof that you purchased the rights.
+If something comes up, you have evidence to show where you found the image.

 A popular type of article written by bloggers is the round-up.
 These are list posts where bloggers share links and images to other sites on a particular topic.
-I’ve done many of these on Penny Pinchin’ Mom, as you can see in this article about 16 Dollar Store Organizing Ideas.
+You have probably seen many of these on Pinterest (example: 16 Dollar Store Organizing Ideas.

-Bloggers do these articles so they can share a concept without having to write the entire article and take their own pictures.
-They can do very well on Pinterest and social media because readers really love list posts.
+Bloggers create these articles so they can share a concept without having to write or take their own pictures.
+They can do very well on Pinterest and social media because readers love list posts.
 And, if you include bloggers in your article, those same people may be more willing to share it with their followers as well, getting you more traffic.